CHANGES TO INTERBANK OFFERED RATES (IBORS) AND OTHER BENCHMARK RATES

 Certain interest rate benchmarks are, or may in the future become, subject to ongoing international, national and other regulatory guidance, reform and proposals for reform.

 Interest rate benchmarks that are currently the subject of proposals for reform include U.S. dollar LIBOR, British pound sterling LIBOR, Swiss Franc LIBOR, Japanese Yen TIBOR, Japanese Yen LIBOR, EUR LIBOR, EURIBOR, Euro Yen TIBOR, Canadian Dollar CDOR, Hong Kong Dollar HIBOR and Australian Dollar BBSW (“IBORS”).
-Regulators have signalled the need to use alternative benchmark reference rates and the U.K. Financial Conduct Authority has emphasized the need to transition away from LIBOR before the end of 2021.
+Regulators have signaled the need to use alternative benchmark reference rates and the U.K. Financial Conduct Authority has emphasized the need to transition away from LIBOR before the end of 2021.
 As a result, existing benchmark rates may not comply with applicable laws and regulations (such as the European Benchmark Regulation), may be permanently discontinued or the basis on which they are calculated may change.

 i. result in the discontinuation of one or more IBORs;